chrisbrasington/markdown-coverimage-fixer/README.md

-Here’s the updated `README.md` to reflect the file renaming and the new changes:

----

 # Markdown Cover URL Updater

 This repository provides two Python scripts, `fix.py` and `fix_without_download.py`, to manage and update cover URLs in markdown files.
 These scripts are specifically designed to work with a directory of markdown files used for tracking video games.